Skip to main content

 Switching between views

 Toggle between views at any time.
-The data doesn’t change — only the layout.
+The data doesn’t change, only the layout.
 Goals and needs are visible in the tree but not the matrix.
 Jobs are visible in both.
 Approaches are the column headers in the matrix and branch points in the tree.

 Tasks and the Misc column

 Tasks (standalone items outside the hierarchy) appear in a Misc column in the Delivery Map.
-They’re visible alongside your structured work but clearly separated — a reminder that not everything fits the tree, and that’s fine.
+They’re visible alongside your structured work but clearly separated.
+A reminder that not everything fits the tree, and that’s fine.